Joint hypermobility or double-jointedness is said to be present when a joint that can be stretched beyond what is called normal range is normal.

 Nonsteroidal anti-inflammatory drugs are used for pain control.
 Restraining from aggravating activities can relieve the symptoms.

-Patients need to be taught about the condition they have..
-Overtraining, poor pacing, too maniy performances or athletic competitions, and focusing on joint flexibility rather than stability may all increase joint pain and the risk of injury.
+Patients need to be taught about the condition they have.
+Overtraining, poor pacing, too many performances or athletic competitions, and focusing on joint flexibility rather than stability may all increase joint pain and the risk of injury.

 They should be avoided.
 But it cannot be possible in all cases [for example athletes] and alternatives can be explored.

-It is important that the individual with hypermobility remain extremely fit – even more so than the average individual – to prevent recurrent injuries.
-Regular exercise and physical therapy or hydrotherapy can reduce symptoms of hypermobility, because strong muscles help to stabilise joints.
+Individuals with hypermobility must remain extremely fit – even more so than the average individual – to prevent recurrent injuries.
+Regular exercise and physical therapy or hydrotherapy can reduce symptoms of hypermobility because strong muscles help to stabilize joints.

 Strengthening program to provide muscular stability and stabilization to the joint may be beneficial.
 Stretching techniques that are targeted to isolate tight muscles without stressing the surrounding joints may reduce symptoms.